wcho21/jalt/docs/01-collections.md

   *Possible answer*: see [ListStack.java](../src/ListStack.java)

 Where can we use stacks?
-See Dijkstra's *shunting yard algorithms*, or *call stack* concept for your favorite programming language.
+See the concept of the *call stack* in your favorite programming language.
+Whenever we use recursion, the programming lauguage implicitly use a stack data structure, to remember the calling position in a recursive call.
+For another example, see Dijkstra's *shunting yard algorithms*, which evaluates a simple arithmetic expression such as `2*(3+4)`.

 ### Queue